Table of Contents

 Definition of the dependency syndrome

 According to the WHO, addiction is the state of periodic or chronic intoxication caused by the repeated use of a natural or synthetic substance, which is harmful to the individual and society.
-Misuse is described as an inappropriate use of a substance, which means an ingestion of excessive doses or the ingestion without medical indication.
+Misuse is described as inappropriate use of a substance, which means ingestion of excessive doses or the ingestion without medical indication.
 The repeated ingestion leads to physical and mental adaptation along with the development of an addiction.

 Mental addiction is defined as the superior irresistible desire to ingest a special substance again in order to create a positive feeling or avoid a negative one.
 Physical addiction is characterized by drug tolerance with the necessity of increasing doses and the occurrence of withdrawal symptoms.

-Therefore addiction involves a vicious circle of uncontrollable urge for the addictive substance, called craving, and the not being able to stop, the addiction.
+Therefore addiction involves a vicious circle of uncontrollable urge for the addictive substance, called craving, and then not being able to stop, the addiction.
 The disillusionment, which arises from the confrontation with reality at times, in which the patient is not influenced by the substance, is called contrast phenomena and nourishes this vicious circle further.

 Alongside substance-based addictions, there is a growing number of substance-free addictions, such as gambling addiction and compulsive buying.

-Notice: For the definition of an addiction according to ICD-10 at least three of the following criteria have to apply:
+Notice: For the definition of addiction according to ICD-10 at least three of the following criteria have to apply: